-House Price Index MoM in Canada averaged 0.24 percent from 1981 until 2022, reaching an all time high of 3.10 percent in March of 1987 and a record low of -1.90 percent in February of 1991.
+House Price Index MoM in Canada averaged 0.23 percent from 1981 until 2023, reaching an all time high of 3.10 percent in March of 1987 and a record low of -1.90 percent in February of 1991.
 This page includes a chart with historical data for Canada House Price Index MoM.
-Canada New Housing Price Index MoM - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.
+Canada New Housing Price Index MoM - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

 House Price Index MoM in Canada is expected to be -0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Canada New Housing Price Index MoM is projected to trend around 0.50 percent in 2024, according to our econometric models.